Consulting helps push PwC's revenues to $31.5 billion

-NEW YORK (Reuters) - PwC PWC.UL, the world’s largest accounting firm, reported a record $31.5 billion in revenues in 2012 and forecast a big shift in business to developing markets, including the Middle East, despite prolonged civil unrest in the region.
+NEW YORK, Oct 4 (Reuters) - PwC, the world’s largest accounting firm, reported a record $31.5 billion in revenues in 2012 and forecast a big shift in business to developing markets in the next five years.

 Helped by increased advisory and consulting work, revenues for the year ended June 30 rose by 8 percent from $29.2 billion in fiscal 2011, PwC said in a statement on Thursday.